-I’m a second-year PhD student in computer science at UC Berkeley advised by Ben Recht.
+I’m a third-year PhD student in computer science at UC Berkeley advised by Ben Recht.

 Previously, I received my Bachelor’s in electrical engineering and computer science from MIT and my Master’s in human rights studies from Columbia University.
+I work on on interdisciplinary applications of computer science, from

 astrophysics to history to politics.